 Why use oil free compressed air ?

 like electricity and natural gas.
 Compressed air is a safe form of energy.
-It runs processes and tools in small garages , in medium size factories and in large industrial companies.
+It runs processes and tools in small garages , in medium sized factories and in large industrial companies.
 Generating compressed air is an expensive activity.
-So far all very understandable.
+So far this is all very understandable.

 But what about oil free compressed air?

-First be need to understand that air generated by a standard piston or screw compressor always contains a residual amount of oil (0.01 – 0.1 mg/m³).
+First thing to understand is that air generated by a standard piston or screw compressor always contains a residual amount of oil (0.01 – 0.1 mg/m³).
 This oil contamination can ruin a production process.
-Industries like food and beverage, pharmaceutical, chemical and petrochemical, semiconductor and electronics, automotive, textile yarns and fibers, specialty gases, paper, glass manufacturing , they absolutely do not want any amount of improper oil contaminant in their production process.
+Many industries like food and beverage, pharmaceutical, chemical and petrochemical, semiconductor and electronics, automotive, textile yarns and fibers, specialty gases, paper, glass manufacturing , etc., absolutely do not want any amount of improper oil contaminant in their production process.
 That is why these industries use oil free air even though it is very costly to generate.